 What are the main benefits of prep-school boarding?

 Boarding at a Prep school is a fantastic experience that helps children to develop independence and gain confidence, whilst building life-long friendships.
 Many of our children go on to senior schools where they will board so Prep school boarding offers the opportunity to experience this as well as getting used to being away from home at their own pace, especially with our different boarding options.
 It also gives the children the opportunity to access the wide variety of extra-curricular opportunities on offer at Port Regis which often take place outside normal school hours.
 It also means time to relax and socialise with their friends, rather than a journey home at the end of a busy day.

 How are weekends filled?
 What sort of activities are on offer?

-Unlike most boarding prep schools, we never close at weekends and even stay open for some exeats if there is a demand for it, something that our overseas and military parents in particular greatly appreciate.
+Unlike many other boarding Prep schools, we never close at weekends or exeats, something that our overseas and military parents in particular greatly appreciate.

 How do you ensure successful integration between boarders and day pupils?
 Can cliques develop?

 As with any group of children there is the potential for cliques to develop; however, we work hard to prevent the boarding and day divide.
 Our senior boarding Houses are open for the children during longer break periods and of course, the day children are as welcome back to the boarding Houses as the boarders are.
 We have a number of local children who are boarders some nights but go home on others so there is lots of fluidity between the day and boarding children.
 In addition, we have ‘Big Weekends’ where the boarding Houses are open to all day children; these are hugely popular and very well attended.
 In a similar way, many of our day children or local boarders invite the full boarders out for weekends and trips.